Strippit FC1000/3 Machine

 Why Pay Strippit 3 Times our Price

 Update.
-I am told that Strippit does Not even have Feedback Packages Anymore!
+Strippit does Not even have Feedback Packages Anymore!

 We have Lots of them!

-And is firmly attached to the Ground Strap hanging under the Machine's Cabinet.
+And is firmly attached to the Ground Strap hanging under Machine's Control Cabinet.

 If not properly installed, there is excessive Vibration which I have seen shake Transistors